zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

   - Good for asynchronous updates, and updates/transitions with data changes
 ## W
 ### Windowing system
+### windows
+### windows powershell
+- PowerShell is a more advanced version of the cmd used to run external programs like ping or copy and automate many different system administration tasks which are not accessible from cmd.exe.
+It's quite similar to cmd except it's more powerful and used different commands altogether.
+## %
+### ```%LOCALAPPDATA%```

 # Uncategorized temp
 - 子项合计宽度